ChenxiCui/PhraseDetector/README.md

 bin/www
 ```

-For clarity, the examples will use HTTPie.
+For clarity, to interact with the service, I'll use [HTTPie](https://github.com/jkbrzt/httpie).
 To install, run `pip install httpie`.

 The chunking endpoint takes one parameter `text` which is a [Penn Treebank](https://en.wikipedia.org/wiki/Treebank) POS-tagged string.